Double click here to add text.

 Starry Night

-what the heavens are delivering overhead.
+savor what the heavens deliver overhead.

-Arrest your concern, I will not cut off my ear; at least not
+Arrest your concern, unlike Vincent, she will not cut off her

 #####